 We are now offering booster doses of all 3 available COVID-19 vaccines based on FDA and CDC guidelines.
 Eligible individuals can choose which vaccine they receive as a booster dose, often referred to as “mix and match.”

-Booster doses can only be given to those who have completed their primary series of vaccination (received 2 doses) AND at least 6 months have passed since receiving the second dose.
+Booster doses can be given to those 18 years of age and older who have completed their primary series of vaccination (received 2 doses) AND at least 5 months have passed since receiving the second dose.

 Johnson and Johnson Boosters

 Booster doses can be given to those aged 18 years and older who received their initial dose of Johnson and Johnson vaccine at least 2 months ago.

 Third doses for the immunocompromised remain the same and are as follows: